dotnet/runtime/src/clr/Documentation/building/linux-instructions.md

 How to enable -O3 optimization level for ARM/Linux
 ==================================================

-Currently, we can build coreclr with -O1 flag of clang in release build mode for Linux/ARM.
-This instruction is to enable -O3 optimization level of clang on ARM/Linux by fixing the bug of llvm.
+Currently, we can build coreclr with -O1 flag of clang in release build mode for Linux/ARM without any bugfix of llvm-3.6.
+This instruction is to enable -O3 optimization level of clang on Linux/ARM by fixing the bug of llvm.

 First, download latest version from the clang-3.6/llvm-3.6 upstream:
 ```